-a.
-Unit Traffic Safety Managers shall establish and maintain an SOP with corresponding desktop procedures relevant to their installation and organizational goals in support of a robust unit safety program.

-- b.
-Traffic safety shall be incorporated into on and off duty training programs on a continuing basis (e.g., safety stand downs, operational pauses, Back-in-the-Saddle training, etc.). - c.
-Commanders shall ensure the widest dissemination of this Order to include incorporation into planning and operation orders. - d.
-Waiver to policy requests for events or conditions not covered or identified in this Order can be approved by the first General Officer in the requesting unit's chain of command.
+- a.
+Unit Traffic Safety Managers shall establish and maintain an SOP with corresponding desktop procedures relevant to their installation and organizational goals in support of a robust unit safety program. - b.
+Traffic safety shall be incorporated into on and off duty training programs on a continuing basis (e.g. safety stand downs, operational pauses, Back-in-the-Saddle training, etc.). - c.
+Government and Tactical Vehicle mishap reporting.
+Per ref (f), all government and tactical vehicle accident reports (Standard Form 91) shall be reviewed by the unit safety officer to determine if a reportable mishap has occurred.
+If required, reporting shall be reported via the Web Enabled Safety System (WESS). - d.
+Commanders shall ensure the widest dissemination of this Order to include incorporation into planning and operation orders. - e.
+Waiver to Policy requests for events or conditions not covered or identified in this Order can be approved by the first General Officer in the requesting unit's chain of command.
 Waivers shall be considered on a case-by-case basis and are not intended to modify for perpetuity current Marine Corps directives WRT operating practices.
 I MEF Safety and G-4 Motor Transport shall be informed of approved waivers.

-6. Command and Signal
+6. Command and Signal.